-Any student or employee who believes that he/she has been discriminated against or harassed should report their concern promptly to the Principal or Civil Rights Coordinator.
-Students may also report incidents of harassing conduct to a teacher, administrator, or guidance counselor.
-Any complaint received by school personnel shall be promptly reported to the Principal or Civil Rights Coordinator.
-A complaint will not be dismissed because it was reported to the incorrect school personnel.
+Any student or employee who believes that he/she has been discriminated against or harassed should report their concern promptly to the Principal.
+Students may also report incidents of harassing conduct to a teacher, administrator, or school counselor.
+Any complaint received by a school personnel shall be promptly reported to the Principal or Civil Rights Coordinator.
 Students or employees who are unsure whether discrimination, harassment, or retaliation has occurred are encouraged to discuss the situation with the Principal.
-There may be instances where a third party, who has not experienced but is aware of the occurrence of prohibited conduct, may bring a complaint under this Procedure.
+There may be instances where another third-party, who has not experienced but is aware of the occurrence of prohibited conduct, may bring a complaint under this procedure.
 In such circumstances, that person is referred to as the "reporter."